 Sounds kinda boring, right?

-Don’t worry – it’s not all numbers and passive-aggressive arguments.
+Don’t worry – it’s not all numbers and passive-aggressive arguments about each other’s spending habits.
 More so, it’s informational, inclusive, gives us a great outlook on our numbers, and we call it a Money Quickie.

 That’s because afterwards?
 We slide right into a juicy date night.